Steampunk Glasses: Between Historical Fact and Retrofuturistic Myth

 Atlantic City, 1906 (click on the image to display its full and larger version)

-In 1929, it was on the same beach in Atlantic City that Sam Forster would sell the first pair of sunglasses from his Foster Grant brand.
-By 1930, the sunglasses fashion had taken hold.
+It was on this very beach, in 1929, that Sam Foster sold the first sunglasses under the Foster Grant brand.
+By 1930, everyone wanted a pair.
+The sunglasses craze was born.
 But what was it like in the 19th century?

-In 1459, the Portuguese scientist Nuno Fernandes imported from Italy one pair of spectacles with colored lenses to use them when riding in the snow.
-This is probably the first record of someone using a pair of glasses to protect the eyes from the sun’s harmful rays.
-But for centuries, the function of tinted glasses was mainly therapeutic: many thought that blue or green lenses could correct certain vision impairments.
-It was not until the 1840s that the concept of sunglasses really emerged.
+In 1459, the Portuguese scientist Nuno Fernandes imported from Italy one pair of spectacles with colored lenses, intended for use while riding in snowy environments.
+This is likely the earliest documented case of glasses being used to protect the eyes from intense light.
+For centuries afterward, however, tinted lenses were primarily therapeutic rather than protective.
+Blue and green lenses were widely believed to correct or alleviate various visual impairments.
+It was not until the 1840s that the concept of sunglasses—as we understand them today—began to truly emerge.

 The first references to the term “sunglasses” were found in American newspapers of the middle of the 19th century.
 In the October 23, 1841 edition of The North Carolinian an advertisement was published for a shop called “the Subscriber.”
 Among the list of various items that this store advertised, sunglasses (“sun glasses” in the text) are found.
 Other vendors like W.H.
 Cary & Co, E. Samsom and W. W. Wesser & Co published similar advertisements in U.S. newspapers throughout the country during the same period.
 The first advertisements with pictures or photos of sunglasses were published later.
 Examples of those can be found in the June 19, 1898 edition of The Herald and the August 19, 1917 edition of the Evening Star.